pkornecki/wisdom/wisdom/Readme.md

 By default, when the client gets the quote from the server, it prints the quote to the stdout and closes.

 If the `-i` command line flag is specified when running the client, it runs in the *interactive mode*.
-In this mode, the client asks the user if it should get the quote and, based on the user input, gets the quote or closes.
+In this mode, the client asks the user if it should get the quote and, based on the user input, gets the quote or quits.

 ## docker